OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

-If you’d like the assignment to be scheduled to become available, click “Schedule” and select the day and enter a time for it to become available for students.
-Before this date and time, students will only be able to see the title of the assignment and the date it becomes available.
+If you’d like the assignment to be scheduled to become available, click “Schedule” and select the day and enter a time for it to become available for learners.
+Before this date and time, learners will only be able to see the title of the assignment and the date it becomes available.
 They will not be able to view the assignment’s contents.
-Once the assignment becomes available (or if it was immediately published) the student may take the assignment.
+Once the assignment becomes available (or if it was immediately published) the learner may take the assignment.

 If you aren’t quite finished with the assignment, that’s okay.
 You can leave it as is without publishing it and return to it later.
 It will be